apetranik/499-petranik/README.md

 Open minimum 4 shells for testing all functionality

-- Go to folder with Vagrantfile and use, `vagrant ssh`
+- Go to folder with Vagrantfile and use, `vagrant ssh` as you did the first time

 ## Running Project